EMC China Lab

 Scope

-Applies to articles designed, manufactuRED, or marketed for use by children under 14 years of age.
+Applies to articles designed, manufactured, or marketed for use by children under 14 years of age.

 ASTM F963, the U.S. toy safety standard, is a mandatory standard for North American countries.
-It is developed in accordance with the mandatory requirements of U.S. federal regULations, and its content generally fully incorporates the relevant technical specifications of CPSC 16 CFR.
+It is developed in accordance with the mandatory requirements of U.S. federal regulations, and its content generally fully incorporates the relevant technical specifications of CPSC 16 CFR.
 Manufacturers ensuring product compliance with ASTM F963 will typically meet the basic technical requirements of CPSC 16 CFR.
 However, to guarantee full compliance with CPSC 16 CFR, toy manufacturers must monitor the requirements and updates of CPSC 16 CFR in parallel with ASTM F963 compliance, to ensure products adhere to U.S. legal mandates.

-The core technical requirements of ASTM F963 cover mechanical and physical safety, flammability, cheMICal toxicity, electrical safety, and microbiological safety.
+The core technical requirements of ASTM F963 cover mechanical and physical safety, flammability, chemical toxicity, electrical safety, and microbiological safety.

 Is the Label Conform to ASTM F963 Mandatory?(图1)